pkutaj/pkutaj.github.io/_posts/2021-04-28-Extract-Regex-Match-with-Python-Using-Capture-Groups.md

 ### 1. steps
 * so I need to extract `01` from the string `91.01 Demo B` so here it goes

+0. `import re` module at the top of the script
 1. use `re.compile()` to create a regex object:  `reg = re.compile(<regex>)`
 2. include a _capture group_  for extraction purposes: `reg = re.compile("\d{2}.(\d{2})")`
 3. use `match()` on the created regex object to create a match object: `s1 = reg.match(<string>)`